-One of the most common and well-known terms, ‘Translation’ refers to the process of converting your content (or text) from one language to another (word-by-word) while retaining its original meaning, style, and context.
-The main aim of translation services is to break language barriers and make your content readily accessible to non-native speakers.
+One of the most common and well-known terms, ‘Translation’ refers to the process of converting your content (or text) from one language to another, specifically into the target language, while retaining its original meaning, style, and context.
+Ensuring the correct translation is crucial so that the content matches users’ language preferences and is accessible to non-native speakers.
 Accuracy and consistency are the two important parameters during website translation.
 Professional translation services ensure that the content reads naturally to its new audience while retaining the original meaning as closely as possible.

 While content translation is a great tool for companies that aspire to go global, it alone may not address the cultural nuances, regional preferences, or specific requirements of a particular country or community.
 For example, consider a marketing slogan like “Just Do It” by Nike.
 When translated word-for-word into another language, it may lose its impact or cultural relevance and may not resonate as strongly as it does in English-speaking countries.
 That’s why, translation alone may not effectively convey the intended message across different cultural contexts.